 Fig. 2 Slotted Plate

-B-4.2 Procedure
+A-4.2 Procedure

 Move the conditioned test specimen with one of its tags uppermost horizontally along the slot until both sides of the base of the tag rest on the top of the slotted plate.
 Centre the plate so that longitudinal axis of the test specimen is along the axis of the application of the load.
 Apply by hand an initial tension sufficient to strengthen the lace.
 Clamp the free end of the straightened specimen in the pulling jaw so that the free distance between the upper grip and the pulling jaw is 100 mm at the start of the test.
 Operate the machine and record the highest load registered before the tag is pulled from the lace.
 Discard the result and test another specimen if: